 - Complete any repairs.

-- Stir the color, and test it on a small area.
+- Test the color on a small area.
 Apply thin coats until coverage is achieved, letting each dry before applying another.
-Then scratch, pinch, twist, and stress the area to confirm the finish performs well.
+Clear Prep+Finish will deepen and brighten colors and also add shine.
+Scratch, pinch, twist, and stress the area to confirm the finish performs well.
+Ensure you like the color.
 If so, proceed.

 - Start with any areas that have tufting, buttons, tacks, different-colored panels, piping or seams and any finished repairs.
 Then graduate to broader surfaces.